 Mayor Emanuel announces plans for a new Damen station at the Ashland station on February 9, 2017.
 Behind Emanuel and to the left are CTA chairman Peterson and president Carter; to the immediate right is CDOT commissioner Scheinfeld.
 For a larger view, click here.
 (Photo courtesy of the CTA)

-The CTA will work in coordination with the Chicago Department of Transportation, the Chicago Department of Planning and Development and community stakeholders to carry out the project.
-Funding for the project will be provided by the Kinzie Industrial Corridor Tax Increment Financing district.
+The CTA worked in coordination with the Chicago Department of Transportation, the Chicago Department of Planning and Development and community stakeholders to carry out the project.
+Funding for the project was provided by the Kinzie Industrial Corridor Tax Increment Financing district.
 Ald.
-Burnett said he was also lobbying state and federal agencies to help offset the cost of the project.1
+Burnett said he would also lobbying state and federal agencies to help offset the cost of the project.1

-The Damen station will serve a Near West Side community that has seen notable residential and commercial growth in recent years.
-The new station will improve public transit options for businesses in the Kinzie Industrial Corridor, a planned manufacturing district that includes firms with workforces that come from surrounding neighborhoods and companies, like breweries, that draw visitors to the area.
-Key for those businesses are transit options to get to the site and to better connect the district with the center of the city, according to Industrial Council of Nearwest Chicago Executive Director Steve DeBretto.2 The station will also serve nearby residents, including tenants of the Chicago Housing Authority's Villages of Westhaven complex.
+The Damen station serves a Near West Side community that has seen notable residential and commercial growth in the years preceding the project.
+The new station improves public transit options for businesses in the Kinzie Industrial Corridor, a planned manufacturing district that includes firms with workforces that come from surrounding neighborhoods and companies, like breweries, that draw visitors to the area.
+Key for those businesses are transit options to get to the site and to better connect the district with the center of the city, according to Industrial Council of Nearwest Chicago Executive Director Steve DeBretto.2 The station also serves nearby residents, including tenants of the Chicago Housing Authority's Villages of Westhaven complex.

-The station will also serve visitors to the United Center.
-Although it is not the new station's sole or primary purpose, officials had been eyeing better service to the United Center for some time.
-A new station closer to the United Center on the Pink Line at Madison had been suggested in the past by transit advocates, but officials said the area just north of the United Center had sparked residential and commercial growth in recent years, making Damen a better site so the station could serve multiple markets and functions.
-The TIF funding that is being used to finance the station's construction is also available at the Damen site, but a Madison station would be outside of the Kinzie Industrial Corridor TIF boundaries and other funding for a Madison station is not readily available.
+The station also serves visitors to the United Center.
+Although it is not the new station's sole or primary purpose, officials had been eying better service to the United Center for some time.
+A new station closer to the United Center on the Pink Line at Madison had been suggested in the past by transit advocates, but officials said the area just north of the United Center had sparked residential and commercial growth in the 2000s and 2010s, making Damen a better site so the station could serve multiple markets and functions.
+The TIF funding that was used to finance the station's construction was also available at the Damen site, but a Madison station would be outside of the Kinzie Industrial Corridor TIF boundaries and other funding for a Madison station was not readily available at the time.

 Station Design

-The $60 million Damen station project is being led by CDOT and is being designed by Perkins+Will, a global architecture and design firm known for striking transit station projects around the world.
+The $60 million Damen station project was led by CDOT and designed by Perkins+Will, a global architecture and design firm known for striking transit station projects around the world.

 The modern station is designed to be open and airy, with intuitive circulation and striking, signature visual elements.
-According to Perkins+Will,
+According to Perkins+Will after the designs were publicly released,

 The concepts of transparency and open plan will result in a station that is safe, where patrons have clear site lines within the station and to and from the street, supporting its use at all hours of the day and night.
 The station materials and design elements were chosen and arranged to enhance and simplify the user experience of the facility.
 Design of the circulation spaces - public spaces, entrances, stairs, escalators, elevators - will be laid out to encourage intuitive wayfinding for users and to provide easy access to local community amenities, pedestrian and bike paths and other modes of transit.4

-The station will have a ground-level station house on the southwest corner of Damen and Lake, on a 12,300 square foot city-owned parcel.
+The station has a ground-level station house on the southwest corner of Damen and Lake, on a 12,300 square foot city-owned parcel.
 The entrance is designed to be an striking space, with not only a large footprint and capacity, but a two-story ceiling and full-height windows facing Damen and a plaza in front.
-The plaza will feature a bus waiting shelter -- an extension of the station building structure -- with benches, information posters and digital screens, and, although absent from the renderings, will include landscaping, per CDOT spokesperson Mike Claffey.7
+The plaza features a bus waiting shelter -- an extension of the station building structure -- with benches, information posters and digital screens, and, although absent from the renderings, will include landscaping, per CDOT spokesperson Mike Claffey.7

 The station house and the area outside it are so large, Claffey said, to accommodate crowds going to and coming from the United Center.
 He said his department counted about 160 events at the stadium annually.8

-The station will feature dual side platforms extending across Damen Avenue.
-The platforms will have precast concrete decks.
-Each platform will have a canopy covering most of its length.
-Renderings show each canopy designed with a flat, angled roof cantilevered from a row of I-beam support columns along the back of the platform.
+The station features dual side platforms extending across Damen Avenue.
+The platforms have precast concrete decks.
+Each platform has a canopy covering most of its length.
+Each canopy designed with a flat, angled roof cantilevered from a row of I-beam support columns along the back of the platform.

-On May 3, 2019, it was announced that art for the station will be created by Folayemi (Fo) Wilson, a noted Chicago artist from blkHaUS studios who teaches at Columbia College.
+On May 3, 2019, it was announced that art for the station would be created by Folayemi (Fo) Wilson, a noted Chicago artist from blkHaUS studios who teaches at Columbia College.
 The City's Department of Cultural Affairs and Special Events (DCASE) chose Wilson to create murals for the station.
-Wilson is working on a series of two-dimensional collages that will focus on three aspects of the West Side's rich history: ethnic migration and cultural representation; architectural style and development; and industry and business.
-The inclusion of art work that is inspiring and thought-provoking for both transit employees and members of the surrounding community is a major element in the construction of new CTA stations.10
+Wilson developed a series of two-dimensional collages that focus on three aspects of the West Side's rich history: ethnic migration and cultural representation; architectural style and development; and industry and business.
+The inclusion of art work that is inspiring and thought-provoking for both transit employees and members of the surrounding community is a major element in the construction of new CTA stations.11

 Officials break ground for the new Damen Green Line station on April 25, 2018.
 For a larger view, click here.
 (CTA Photo)